bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

     (% + u. -> . + u%){2}

-And now let's add a way to specify that the POI is a specific piece... let's use e.g. "%♖" to mean "when POI is a rook", "%♙" to mean "when POI is a pawn", etc:
+And now let's add a way to specify that the POI is a specific piece... let's use e.g. "%♖: ..." to mean "choose some rook as the POI, and then...", and "%♙" to mean "choose some pawn as the POI, and then...", etc:

     Move a rook up, and then move it up again:

     %♖: (% + u. -> . + u%){2}

 Make sense?.. that's all a single move.
-And this "with % as" syntax isn't special; it can be stuck inside more complicated combinations of moves, for instance:
+And this "%♖: ..." syntax isn't special; it can be stuck inside more complicated combinations of moves, for instance:

     Move a single rook up twice, then move a single pawn up twice: